skulkarni48/karate-demo-final/README.md

 # Folder structure

-All tests are kept under "ourproject/src/test/java/examples/" folder There are 4 folders
+All tests are kept under <a href="https://github.com/skulkarni48/karate-demo-final/tree/master/ourproject/src/test/java/examples">Examples folder</a>
+There are 4 folders

     1. api         : Which covers api test for tv top rated api with positive and netagive test cases, here we are actually hitting their server